What Is Legal Guardianship?

 How do you start the legal proceedings for guardianship?

-The attorney for a concerned person (the “Petitioner”) including a hospital or nursing home, who has a stake in the situation, files a Verified Complaint and Order to Show Cause for Guardianship with the New Jersey Superior Court in the county where the alleged incapacitated person resides.
+The attorney for a concerned person (the “Petitioner”) including a hospital or nursing home who has a stake in the situation, files a Verified Complaint and Order to Show Cause for Guardianship with the New Jersey Superior Court in the county where the alleged incapacitated person resides.
 The Complaint must include Certifications from 2 physicians, or a physician and a psychologist, who have examined the person within the previous 30 days.
-The Court will set the matter down for hearing, and will also appoint another attorney for the alleged incapacitated person.
+If the individual is a young adult with an IEP, that can be submitted with one physician’s certification.
+The Court will set the matter down for hearing, and will also appoint another attorney to represent the alleged incapacitated person.

 Who is the petitioner’s attorney?

 This is the lawyer who represents the individual or facility that is asking the Court to appoint a Guardian.

 Who is the court-appointed attorney?

 This is the lawyer whom the Court appoints to represent the alleged incapacitated person, because legal rights of the alleged incapacitated person will be taken away if a guardian is appointed.
 This lawyer’s job is to advocate for the wishes of his/her client.